stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

   :scale: 100%
   :alt: Create Application Button

 This will bring up the "Create Application" dialog.
 Here you can enter whatever information you want, the only mandatory field is the "Name".
 Be sure to keep the "Create new Directory" box checked.
-This means that when we create our Application, we will also create a new Directory to store all of its user Accounts.
+This means that when you create your Application, you will also create a new Directory to store all of its user Accounts.

 .. figure:: images/gettingstarted/getting_started_create_app_box.png
   :align: center